cofoeducistudent/tam-ms1-c/README.md

 |5|Collect user data / Contact Section|Feature|
 |6|Post communication to users|Out-of-scope

  We will place feature -6- as Out of scope OOS, this is **not green-lit** and I suspect will be a mixture of back-end and front-end when delivered.
 Indeed, if a front end section is required it will be likley implemented using an admin login credential to stop harassment mailing.
  Also we will most probably need to integrate a special page for the administrator or owner to access such a feature.
 In short this feature will be demed curently out of scope.

-## When further quizzed as to the nature of promo-material wanted on the site.
+#### When further quizzed as to the nature of promo-material wanted on the site.
 BEF eloborated that they will provide a **press-kit pdf** file for download, as this is typicaly used by press and festivals etc. They will also provide the images and stills for the site.
 ---
----
-# Approach
+#### Approach

-The appoach I have decided to use in completing the project and site design is the five stage User design principle.
+The appoach I have decided to use in completing the project and site design is the **five stage User design principle**.

 * Stratergy
 * Scope
 * Structure
 * Skeleton
 * Surface

-# UX Design

 Following further discussions to flesh out the requirements and scope, Black Eagle films said this website will be the best way of engaging their audience initially, as most of their target audiience have access to computers or mobile devices and are comfortable watching media content in its various forms.